geogebra/geogebra/giac/README.md

 The compilation will be performed by [node-gyp](https://github.com/nodejs/node-gyp).
-In order to install it on your system you may have to perform some additional steps.
+In order to install it on your system you may have to accomplish some additional steps.
 In a doubt, please consult the **node-gyp** documentation.

 ### Linux ###

 You need a recent **gcc**.
 Former versions (like 4.8) may fail.

-Python 2.7 is required for compilation.
+Python 2.7 is required.
+On some systems you may have to create a symbolic link to the python2.7 executable (preferably as **/usr/local/bin/python**).

 On a Debian based system GMP and MPFR can be installed by running `sudo apt install libgmp-dev libmpfr-dev`.

-Ubuntu 16.04 and 16.10 should properly compile the Node version of Giac.
+Ubuntu 16.04 and 16.10 should work.
+Currently the *amd64*, *i386* and
-Currently the *amd64* and *armhf* processors have been tested with success.
+*armhf* processors have been tested with success.

 ### Mac OS X ###